VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 #### All stories created in advance

-We could spend more time discovering and splitting down epics at the begining.
+We could spend more time discovering and splitting down epics at the beginning.
 Would it help us?

-Let's use the final number of stories - 97.
+Let's try to predict release date using the final number of stories - 97.

 {% include image.html src="story-counting-6-weeks-stories-created" alt="commutative flow after 6 weeks if all stories were created" %}